aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to EXCEL via Java" h2="Convert CGM file to EXCEL by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate CGM to EXCEL conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render CGM to XLSX.
+This component provides a wide range of features that enable developers to manipulate PDF documents in their Java applications.
+It supports a variety of formats, including CGM, and can be used to convert CGM to XLSX.

+The second step involves using Aspose.Cells for Java to convert XLSX to EXCEL.
+This component provides a comprehensive set of features that enable developers to create, manipulate, and convert spreadsheets in their Java applications.
+It supports a variety of formats, including XLSX, and can be used to convert XLSX to EXCEL.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to EXCEL conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to EXCEL by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate CGM to EXCEL conversion feature in their Java applications.
+It provides a comprehensive set of features that enable developers to render CGM to XLSX and convert XLSX to EXCEL.
+This makes it an ideal solution for developers who need to integrate CGM to EXCEL conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}